gumaerc-testorg/3.012-fall-2005/content/pages/syllabus.md

 4\.
 Exams:

 Each exam will contain approximately half thermodynamics problems, and half structure/bonding questions.
-Two of the three exams will be given during lecture periods; see the [calendar]({{< baseurl >}}/pages/calendar) section for the detailed schedule.
+Two of the three exams will be given during lecture periods; see the {{% resource_link 6b7b9760-a93e-6366-363e-18aa792baa48 "calendar" %}} section for the detailed schedule.
 The last exam, though scheduled in finals week, **will not be cumulative** - it will only cover the lectures from Exam 2 onward.

-Additional Syllabus information on the Thermodynamics Component ([PDF]({{< baseurl >}}/resources/syllabus_thermo))
+Additional Syllabus information on the Thermodynamics Component ({{% resource_link 3a3d0ef7-1bca-8fd5-163f-6dc5e2c7098e "PDF" %}})